 The guy with the recorder seems troubled.
 His gaze darts between his friends and the corners of the room.
 He stops the device.

-“Maybe we should leave this place,” he says.
+“Should leave this place?” he asks.
 “I’m getting really bad vibes all of a sudden.
 Like we are messing with something evil.”

 “I would punch you if I could,” I say.

-“We already brought over our stuff,” another one of the ghost hunters says, and snatches the audio recorder.
+“We already brought over our stuff,” the third ghost hunter says, and snatches the audio recorder.
 “Let’s get some more evidence.”

 He asks for whoever grunted to speak to them.
 I was going to try recording my voice again, but to my surprise, Iñaki steps forward and speaks loudly, with a grave voice.